Ottawa Senators: Canadian Tire Centre

 As part of its bid to land an NHL franchise for Ottawa, Terrace Corporation unveiled the original proposal for the arena development at a press conference in September 1989.
 The proposal included a hotel and 20,500-seat arena, named The Palladium, on 100 acre, surrounded by a 500 acre mini-city, named "West Terrace."
 The site itself, 600 acre of farmland, on the western border of Kanata, had been acquired in May 1987 from farmer Cyril Bennett for CA$1 million, and flipped to Terrace for CA$2.6 million in 1989.
 Rezoning approval was granted by the Ontario Municipal Board on August 28, 1991, with conditions.
-The conditions imposed by the board included a scaling down of the arena to 18,500 seats, a moratorium on development outside the initial 100 acre arena site, and that the cost of the highway interchange with Highway 417 be paid by Terrace.
+The conditions imposed by the board included scaling down the arena to 18,500 seats, a moratorium on development outside the initial 100 acre arena site, and that the cost of the highway interchange with Highway 417 be paid by Terrace.
 A two-year period was spent seeking financing for the site and interchange by Terrace Corporation.
 The corporation received a CA$6 million grant from the Government of Canada but needed to borrow to pay for the rest of the costs of construction.
-A ground-breaking ceremony was held in June 1992 but actual construction did not start until July 7, 1994.
+A ground-breaking ceremony was held in June 1992, but construction did not start until July 7, 1994.
 Actual construction took 18 months, finishing in January 1996.

 The Palladium opened on January 15, 1996, with a concert by Canadian rocker Bryan Adams.
 The Senators played their first game in their new arena two days later, falling 3–0 to the Montreal Canadiens.
 On February 17, 1996, the name 'Palladium' was changed to 'Corel Centre' when Corel Corporation, an Ottawa software company, signed a twenty-year deal for the naming rights.